ngandrass/truenas-spindown-timer/README.md

   * Periodic S.M.A.R.T. reads do not reset the disk idle timers
   * Configurable idle timeout and poll interval
   * Support for ATA and SCSI devices
+  * Works with both TrueNAS Core and TrueNAS SCALE
   * Per-disk idle timer / Independent spindown
   * Automatic detection or explicit listing of drives to monitor
   * Ignoring of specific drives (e.g. SSD with system dataset)